ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# None to None
+# a village to a village

-From None to Santicum is at least 47 miles when travelling by road.
+From a village to Santicum is at least 47 miles when travelling by road.

 By the road is a salt spring.
 As they go up from {from}, they see the ruined walls.
 He passes another milestone.
 Above the roads are ruins, among which is a cave sacred to Asclepius.